meryemshins/to-do_list_in_its_simplest_form_with_react/README.md

 # a to-do list in its simplest form

-This project was bootstrapped with [Create React App].
+This project was bootstrapped with [Create React App](https://create-react-app.dev/).

 ## Available Scripts